atreyasha/git-hooks/README.md

 1. Edit the `main` function(s) of the hooks to customize callable functions and input parameters.

-2. In order to initialize both hooks, copy the edited hooks to `./git/hooks/` and remove the `.sh` extension.
+2. In order to initialize both hooks, copy the edited hooks to `./git/hooks/` in your desired `git` repository and remove the `.sh` extension.
 For example:

     ```shell
     $ cp /path/to/pre-commit.sh ./git/hooks/pre-commit